danielurra/java/README.md

 Those of you who are new to Java programming, could take advantage of "JShell" which is often helpful for trying out the code snippets.<br>
 JDK 9 and above include this tool that lets you execute a snippet of Java code instead of writing a full Java program.<br>
 This is very helpful for beginners.<br>
-JShell is a ReadEvaluate-Print Loop (REPL), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.<br>
+JShell is a `Read-Evaluate-Print-Loop` (**REPL**), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.<br>
 ## Java version
 ```bash